dmw/pyxser/README.md

 it can convert a Python object into XML and also, convert that XML back into the original Python object.
 It uses a preorder traversal tree algorithm over the object tree and the XML tree.
-The algorithm is , and uses some compiler construction techniques as memoization to create unique instances of each element in the object tree.
+The algorithm is O(n), and uses some compiler construction techniques as memoization to create unique instances of each element in the object tree.
 It supports cross referenced and circular referenced object trees, so the serializer do not crash with those kinds of objects.
 Each